 The Benefit of a Contingency Fee

 The alternative to a contingency fee is for a client to pay their lawyer by the hour.
-Depending on the experience of your personal injury lawyer, that hourly rate would vary from $400.00 to $600.00 per hour.
+Depending on the experience of your Tampa car accident lawyer, that hourly rate would vary from $400.00 to $600.00 per hour.
 The attorney would also bill you for all the work done by his or her paralegal, at an average rate of $150.00 per hour.
 You would be required to give your attorney at least a $5,000.00 retainer, against which the attorney would bill the attorney and paralegal time.
 Your $5,000.00 retainer would be quickly depleted, and the attorney would require you to deposit another $5,000.00.
 Everyone understands this isn’t feasible for clients seeking legal representation for their car motor vehicle accident injury claim.

 The contingent fee gives you the chance to even the playing field against the largest corporations and insurance companies by giving you the ability to hire attorneys who are experts in personal injury law, without any upfront cost to you.

 Also, the contingent fee agreement benefits our community as a whole by giving everyone access to our legal system, and thus access to justice so that no person or corporation is above the law, and everyone is accountable for his or her actions.